Mehnuma/BLeS/README.md

-# BLeS
-A MATLAB and Octave toolbox for block length selection in block bootstrap.
+# BLeS: A MATLAB and Octave Toolbox for Block Length Selection in Block Bootstrap.

 This toolbox offers the following implementations for block length selection:
 1. Hall-Horowitz-Jing (HHJ) method